 To allow mixed livestock to breed can represent a Christian group aligning itself with another group that is not Christian.
 Mating a sheep with a goat will result in sterility and possibly a malformed creature.
 When a church unequally yokes itself to a false religion, even for positive purposes, it results in spiritual fruitlessness.

-To wear a garment of mixed material is like living simultaneously in accord with Scripture and in accord with the pattern of this world.
-This is the hallmark of spiritual confusion.
+To wear a garment of mixed material is like living simultaneously in accord with Scripture and in accord with the pattern of the world.
+It’s a hallmark of spiritual confusion.

 All through the ages down to the present day, people don’t always reject God outright; rather, they mix some falsehoods into their worship of God.
 Satan knows too well that if he can’t get you to forsake God, but encourage you to absorb some strange and impure things into your service, it will be rejected and you will lose out in the end.